 Approaches to social practice were explored in Glexis Novoa’s curatorial effort Radio Miami exhibition at the Project 924 Art Center/ South Florida.
 It was an archival retrospective of the culture from the Cold War to the recent financial collapse and Miami’s role in it.
 There was a historical propaganda presentation by Kevin Arrow and Patricia Margarita Hernandez informing the audience to the pitfalls of socialism.
 It ended with the question, “something for nothing?”
 This past is paramount in reference to a future – which continues to turn in my mind as to what practices are used today.

 presentation by Kevin Arrow and Patricia Margarita

 Craig Robins’ Design District where both Locust Projects and Swapspace are located is moving forward with constructions for the high end retail industry such as Louis Vuitton, Prada, Miu Miu, Christian Louboutin, Christian Dior, Hermès, Cartier, etc… To some extent the City of Miami is “Delta City”.
-The film Robocop does not seem to have animosity with privatization such as it seems to treat it to some extent with an air of kitsch, something that South Florida celebrates more often than not.
+The film Robocop doesn’t seem to have the animosity with privatization such as it seems to treat it, to some extent, with an air of kitsch – something that South Florida celebrates more often than not.
 The movie is peppered with crazy commercials lampooning the nature of commodification.
-However, there is this quite threat as to the nature of a totalitarian community which the protagonist carries with him thought out the film.
+However, there’s this quite threat as to the nature of a totalitarian community which the protagonist carries with him thought out the film.
 It was his identity.
 It’s not enough for us to plan for the future while gleefully demolishing the past.
 I am curious to know what we’ll become and how that’s decided.

 main image provided by Miami Worldcenter